asanmateu/healthcare-rag-chatbot/README.md

 I decided to build this chatbot, with the help of Real Python's LLM RAG Chatbot [tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain), to have an LLM project to build upon as I learn new topics and experiment with new ideas.

-Along the way, I learned about LangChain, how and when to use graph databases, and how to quickly deploy LLM RAG apps with FastAPI and Streamlit.
+Along the way, I learned about LangChain, how and when to use knowledge graphs, and how to quickly deploy LLM RAG apps with FastAPI and Streamlit.

 ## Why don't you check it out?

-Start by cloning this repo and adding a .env file with the following environment variables:
+Start by cloning this repo and adding a `.env` file with the following environment variables:

 ```
 OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>